Aurora Picture Show Award Dinner

 15th Annual Aurora Award Honoring Oscar Muñoz

-In the tradition of recognizing an artist who has exhibited extraordinary originality in the field of moving image art, Aurora Picture Show will honor internationally renowned artist Carolee Schneemann with the 2014 Aurora Award in Houston, TX.
-The award will be presented at the 14th annual Aurora Award Dinner held on Thursday, October 23, 2014 at Aurora Picture Show (2442 Bartlett Street).
-Chaired by Judy Nyquist, the event will support the artistic and educational programs of Aurora Picture Show, contributing to the success of a nationally recognized arts organization while ensuring that Houston residents continue to be able to engage with some of the best moving image art being created today.
+In the tradition of recognizing an artist who has exhibited extraordinary originality in the field of moving image art, Aurora Picture Show honored internationally renowned artist Carolee Schneemann with the 2014 Aurora Award in Houston, TX.
+The award was presented at the 14th annual Aurora Award Dinner held on Thursday, October 23, 2014 at Aurora Picture Show (2442 Bartlett Street).
+Chaired by Judy Nyquist, the event supported the artistic and educational programs of Aurora Picture Show, contributing to the success of a nationally recognized arts organization while ensuring that Houston residents continue to be able to engage with some of the best moving image art being created today.